 Q. How do I print a copy of my Child Development Permit?

 A. Print the permit document from the CTC web site at www.ctc.ca.gov.
 On the home page

 select “Credential Information”, on the second page select “View/Print Document” under the

 “Educator Login”.
 Print out the written instructions or watch the tutorial.

 How do I get a AB 212 Retention Stipend Program application?

-A. You must attend a Professional Growth and Education Workshop (PEP), where you will complete an application and your Professional Development and Education Plan.
-You will need to complete a Verification Packet, which is to be postmarked or received in the RCCCC office no later than 5:00 p.m. on June 1, 2017.
+You must attend a Quality Start Riverside County Stipend Program information Meeting, where you will complete an application and your Professional Development and Education Plan.
+You will need to complete a Verification Packet, which is to be postmarked or received in the Consortium for Early Learning Services office no later than 5:00 p.m. on May 31, 2018.

 How much retention stipend money can I receive?

 You can earn $200 per unit up to 12 units, maximum stipend amount per program year is $2400.